-Pohjola expanded its services in the Baltic region by opening a branch office in Tallinn.
-For the moment, these new services for corporate customers in Estonia cover payment and liquidity management as well as working capital finance and investment financing.
+Pohjola Bank plc expanded its services in the Baltic region by opening a branch office in Latvia.
+For the moment, these new services for corporate customers in Latvia cover payment and liquidity management as well as working capital finance and investment financing.